kaankaraoglu/pong-rs/README.md

 # 🧶 pong-rs

-**Pong-rs is a super simple game written in Rust using the [ggez](https://github.com/ggez/ggez) game framework.
-It's a personal project created for learning Rust and fundamentals of game development in general.**
+**Pong-rs is a simple game written in Rust using the [ggez](https://github.com/ggez/ggez) library.
+Personal project to learn Rust and core game development concepts.**

 </div>